SauloFreitas01/audazz/docs/BEGINNER_SETUP_GUIDE.md

-# 🚀 Beginner's Guide to DAST Continuous Monitoring System
+# 🚀 Beginner's Guide to DAST Monitor - Bare Version

 Welcome!
-This guide will help you get started with the DAST (Dynamic Application Security Testing) Continuous Monitoring System from scratch.
+This guide will help you get started with the DAST (Dynamic Application Security Testing) Monitor - Bare Version from scratch.
 No prior experience with security scanning required!

+> **Note**: This is the simplified **bare version** without complex monitoring dependencies.
+For the full version with Grafana dashboards, switch to the `main` branch.

 ## 📋 What This Tool Does

-This tool automatically scans your websites and web applications for security vulnerabilities on a continuous basis.
+This tool automatically scans your websites and web applications for security vulnerabilities.
 Think of it as a security guard that:
-- Monitors your websites 24/7
+- Scans your websites for security problems
-- Finds security problems before hackers do
+- Finds vulnerabilities before hackers do
+- Sends rich notifications to Google Workspace (Google Chat)
-- Creates beautiful dashboards to visualize security status
+- Generates detailed security reports
-- Sends alerts when issues are found
-- Integrates with your existing tools
+- Integrates with CI/CD pipelines

 ## 🎯 Prerequisites (What You Need First)